ChargerSat 1 [UAH]

 ChargerSat 1.2 (generally known as ChargerSat 1) is the primary flight unit.
 It is the final satellite design, built in the cleanroom.
 The unit must complete vibration testing and thermal bakeout prior to launch to orbit.

 ChargerSat 1 was selected in 2011 under NASA’s ELaNa program.
 It was launched as part of on an Air Force Minotaur-1 flight in September 2013 to a 500 km altitude, 40.5° inclination orbit.
-The satellite was successfully deployed in orbit, but no signals were received.
+The satellite was successfully deployed in orbit on the ELaNa-4 mission, but no signals were received.

 |Type / Application:||Technology|